-The irritant effect of cosmetics and medical products on the mucous membrane should be investigated thoroughly before being launched on the market.
-Since 1987, the controversial Draize test on rabbit eyes has been regarded as an official test according to the OECD guideline.
+The mucosal irritant effect of cosmetics and medical products should be thoroughly investigated before market launch.
+Since 1987, the Draize test on the rabbit's eye, which is controversial among animal rights activists, has been an official test according to the OECD guideline.
 A suitable alternative is the HET-CAM test on chicken eggs.
-The substance to be tested is applied to the CAM (chorioallantoic membrane) and the severity of lysis, coagulation and/or hemorrhage is assessed.
-As the blood vessel system is well developed during this developmental stage of the chicken embryo, and the nerve tissue is not yet developed, this test is recognized in Germany as the official pre-test for the Draize test.
-This ensures that only substances with a low to moderate irritant effect on the mucous membrane are tested on rabbits in the HET-CAM test.
-The HET-CAM test thus enables a practical examination of the mucosal compatibility of cosmetics, medical products and other chemicals as a suitable screening method.
+The substance to be tested is applied to the CAM (chorionic allantois membrane) and the severity of lysis, coagulation and/or haemorrhage is assessed.
+Since at this stage of development of the chicken embryo the blood vessel system is well formed, but the nerve tissue is not, this test is recognized in Germany as an official pre-test for the Draize test.
+This ensures that only substances that show a low to moderate mucosal irritant effect in the HET-CAM test are tested on the rabbit.
+The HET-CAM test thus enables a practical check of the mucosal compatibility of cosmetics, medical products and other chemicals as a suitable screening method.